 While my numbers are NO big but this shows that if I could gain this in a week with weekly 6-7 minutes then sky is the limit for its usage.

-Most useful tools of social media campaign 2015.
+Most useful tools for social media campaigns.

 Top useful and trusted tools for your social media strategies are as follows: